General Relativity Contains the Standard Model

 Here $\alpha$ is the fine structure constant.
 The mass $m_0$ for the electron is apparently its classical free mass.
 This is the mass when the charge of the electron is zero and without a quantum mass correction.
 The mass $\Lambda$ is the classical interacting mass for the electron.
 This is the mass of the electron when it has charge, but before the quantum mass correction is made.
 The mass $m$ is the quantum-corrected interacting mass.
 This is the mass of the electron with its charge and after the quantum mass correction has been taken.
 It is the actual mass of the electron.

-In 3DT, the mass $m_0$ is zero [from Part~I].
+In 3D time, the mass $m_0$ is zero [from Part~I].
 This is because, unlike vectors and tensors, there are no mass terms in the 6D curvature scalar $\w R$ for spinors.
 In addition, because $m_0$ is calculated with its charge equal to zero, the electron does not acquire a mass from its charge.
 Producing mass from charge is described in the next section.
-We have